CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Comparison with Other Methods

 \cref{fig:latent-vis-cifar10-0.01} visualizes the latent representations from the U-Net bottleneck layer using t-SNE \cite{vandermaaten2008tsne} (left), UMAP \cite{McInnes2018umap} (middle), and LocalMAP \cite{localmap_2025} (right) for DDPM \cite{ho2021cfg}, CBDM \cite{qin2023cbdm}, T2H \cite{zhang2024longtailed}, and CORAL trained on CIFAR10-LT with an imbalance ratio of $\rho = 0.01$.
 CORAL exhibits markedly improved class-wise separation in latent space, mitigating the representational entanglement that typically causes feature mixing between head and tail classes. \cref{fig:latent-vis-celeba5} presents analogous visualizations for CelebA-5 across all methods except T2H, for which no implementation is available on this dataset.

 \paragraph{Comparison with Baseline Methods} We compare CORAL with baseline methods and highlight its strengths to address long-tailed generation in diffusion models. \begin{itemize}[leftmargin=*] \item \textbf{CBDM:} Introduces a distribution adjustment regularizer during training that encourages similarity between generated images across different classes, transferring knowledge from head classes to tail classes.
-CBDM \cite{qin2023cbdm} suffers from mode collapse because its regularization loss encourages the model to produce similar outputs across different class conditions, which can cause the model to generate the same result regardless of the input class label, ineffectively using the conditional information.
+CBDM \cite{qin2023cbdm} suffers from mode collapse because its regularization loss encourages the model to produce similar outputs across different class conditions.

 \item \textbf{T2H:} Employs weighted denoising score matching to transfer knowledge from head classes to tail classes by using head samples as denoising targets for noisy tail samples.
 Its performance depends on both label distribution and sample similarity.
 T2H's \cite{zhang2024longtailed} score substitution mechanism could potentially lead to mode collapse when noisy tail samples are consistently mapped to the same limited set of head references due to similarity-based selection.